kpalaciorodr/KTR/analytical/README.md

 * `JUMPTIMES`: Simulation Jump transition times
 * `cal_KTR.py`: KTR method using the analtyical log of VMB.
 Extracts gamma, rate k, and p-value.

+## DEPENDENCIES

+Please have installed in the python enviorment: scipy and numpy.

 ### FIRST CALCULATE THE FIT OF THE LOGARITHMIC FUNCTION TO THE AVERAGE VMB

 ```bash